reddit-economics/economics-wiki/reading.md

 I'm waiting eagerly for someone to write a pop-macro book for this century that doesn't suck.
 (Recommendations welcome.)

 ##Other

-A steady diet of economics dulls the palate.
-A great book that explores some of the sociological sides of the American economy over the past sixty years, while still being mostly right on the economics, is
+1. *The Worldy Philosophers* is great on history of thought.
+So is *Knowledge and the Wealth of Nations*; the latter is particularly readable and a good writeup on the macro schools of thought and how they affected the economics profession through the 60s to 90s.

-1. Richard Florida, *The Rise of the Creative Class.* Really, read Florida, he's lucid in most places and more right than he is wrong.
+2. A steady diet of economics dulls the palate.
+A great book that explores some of the sociological sides of the American economy over the past sixty years, while still being mostly right on the economics, is Richard Florida, *The Rise of the Creative Class.* Really, read Florida, he's lucid in most places and more right than he is wrong.

 ##Classics